My Personal Learning Network

 Here is the comment I left for Aviva:

 Hi!
 My name is Amy Archer.
 I am a student at The University of South Alabama, and I am currently taking Dr. Strange’s EDM 310 class.
 In our class we are learning to comment on the blogs of teachers, children, and our classmates.
 I was very excited when I saw your blog post on the “little (big) things.”
+I have always believed that it is the small things in life that matter the most, so this post really caught my attention.

+However, I am not a teacher yet, but I am working through my classes daily in order to obtain a degree in Elementary Education.
+I have never had a class of my own, but I have tutored numerous amounts of students in the past.
 I can recall many students that I tutored who inspired me to keep pushing toward my goal of becoming a teacher.
 The one student that inspired me the most was a sixth grade student named Laquisha.
 She stayed after school for tutoring on Wednesday afternoons.
 She is so precious, and no matter how many times it took her to solve a math problem she kept trying.
 Her determination showed her true character.
 She inspired me to always believe in the students I teach.

 I love that your students are working together, excited about learning, and learning from each other in your classroom.
 I know that it had to be tough switching grades and classrooms this school year.
 How did your switch go?
 Are you enjoying your new classroom?